rustcoreutils/posixutils-rs/README.md

 These are "core" utilities of any operating system.
 Production packaging in the future will be done on a per-distro basis in a distro-specific way.

-As such, Dockerfiles, rpm and deb packaging is welcome, but currently considered a secondary priority to finishing, bugfixing and tuning the utilities.
-Packaging contributions are weclome...  if done right.
+As such, Dockerfiles, rpm and deb packaging are welcome, but currently considered a secondary priority to finishing, bugfixing and tuning the utilities.
+Packaging contributions are welcome...  if done right.

 The standard `cargo install` should work, for those interested in testing.
-Care should be taken with PATH to point to the correct `cp` or `mv`, when mixing with standard system utilities on an already-shipped operating system.
+Care should be taken with PATH to point to the correct `cp` or `awk`, when mixing with standard system utilities on an already-shipped operating system.

 ## Testing